-A slump occur when the value of slump recorded below 1/4 inch.
+- A slump occurred when the value of the recession was recorded below 1/4 inch.

 2: True slump:

 This measurement is taken from the top of the concrete when the slump cone has been removed.
-The true slump is considered as more desirable as compared to shear slump.
+The true slump is considered more desirable as compared to the shear slump.

-This test is mostly used for checking the consistency of lean concrete.
+- This test is mainly used for checking the consistency of lean concrete.

-In true slumps, the concrete subsides shortly and maintain its cone shape.
+- In true slumps, the concrete subsides shortly and maintains its cone shape.

 3: Shear slump:

-The top portion of the concrete surface slips sideways and shear off it is known as a shear slump.
-If shear is achieved in the concrete, then a sample should be taken and repeat this test again.
+The top portion of the concrete surface slips sideways, and the shear off is a shear slump.
+If shear is achieved in the concrete, then a sample should be taken and repeat this test.

 4: Collapsed slump: